encryptedninja/command-center/README.md

 4. `stty raw -echo; fg` I like to add `fg` here to bring the session to the foreground again and don't have to do it as a next command

 ## virtualbox

-Need this config to be able to make virtualbox work with both bridged and NAT at the same time.
+* Need this config to be able to make virtualbox work with both bridged and NAT at the same time.

    * `sudo nano /etc/network/interfaces`
    * edit the file: `allow-hotplug eth1` uncomment it
    * edit the file: `iface eth1 inet dhcp` uncomment it
    * save the changes, exit nano then: `sudo ifup eth1` to apply the changes on the running system.

+* install **_virtualbox-guest_**:
+* `sudo apt update && sudo apt install -y --reinstall virtualbox-guest-x11 && sudo reboot -f`

 ## wfuzz
 Enlists subdomains based on a wodlist, here using top5000.txt from seclist. `--hw 290` is needed so 404 pages won't show up in the search results.